OWASP/www-chapter-sacramento/tab_past.md

 ## January 2020
 [Slide Deck](assets/slides/20200117-modern-web-security-patterns.pdf)

-BSides SF is fast appraoching!
+BSides SF is fast approaching!
 Who's going?

 This month we talked about a number of modern web security patterns.
 Like how to add Subresource Integrity (SRI) checking to your external resources.
 Ways you